- Department of Economics

 EC 109 Review of Econometric Analysis.
 Review of Economics 107 for Quantitative Economics majors who have taken Economics 15.
 Two units.
 Prerequisites: Economics 15, Mathematics 34 (formerly Mathematics 12) and consent.
 Mathematics 70 or 72 (formerly Mathematics 46 or 54) recommended a prerequisites or corequisites.

 EC 114 Behavioral Economics.
 Analysis of economic decision making which incorporates the effects of social, emotional, and cognitive issues.
 Topics considered include heuristics and biases, risks, time preferences, social preferences, matching markets and social networks.
 A familiarity with taking derivatives and using calculus is also expected.
-Prerequisites: Economics 11; and one of Economics 24, Economics 119, Economics 170, or Philosophy 38.
+Prerequisites: Economics 11; and one of the following is recommended: Economics 24, Economics 119, Economics 170, or Philosophy 38.

 EC 116 Economic Growth: Theory and Applications.
 Theory and experience of economic growth in developed and underdeveloped economies.
 Models of exogenous growth; recent studies employing techniques of dynamic analysis that emphasize the endogenous nature of growth and the role of factors such as innovation and learning by doing.
 Applications to the areas of macroeconomics, dynamic trade theory, and economic development.
 Not open to students who have taken or are currently taking Economics 118 or its equivalent.
 Prerequisite: Economics 11.
 In no case may a student receive credit for both Economics 116 and Economics 118.